ionic-team/ionic-site/README.md

 4. Sit back.
 The [Ionic v1 CI tasks](https://circleci.com/gh/driftyco/ionic) and the [Ionic v2 CI tasks](https://circleci.com/gh/driftyco/ionic2) will generate the new docs and push them to the `ionic-site` repo.
 The `ionic-site` CI tasks will then build them and automatically deploy them to the staging server.
 5. Preview changes on the [staging server](http://ionic-site-staging.herokuapp.com/) and promote the changes to production if all looks well.
 Be sure to give the site a quick look over to make sure things look good.

+## Third Party Libraries

+3rd part libraries should be concatonated in to the site bundle by adding them via package.json and specifying what files to include in the `assets/3rd-party-libs.json` file.

 ## Deploy